milebits

 We're opinionated, but we'll meet your stack where it is.

 We don't sell you a proprietary platform.
 The categories below are what we use most.
-We track new frontier model releases and evaluate them for production fit within two weeks.
+We track new frontier model releases and most get evaluated for production fit within a couple of weeks.
 The list is current, not exclusive.

 Models